aniruhil/arblog/content/project/omas.md

 (b)	SES indicators such as employment, poverty, medical and other debt, education, health burdens, etc.; and (c)	Ecological factors such as employment-base (e.g., manufacturing-base, etc.), housing stock, family composition (e.g., children in family/household, divorce, etc.), select other health demographics, and community security.

-The study will combine quantitative data analysis with qualitative data gathered from nine semi-structured interviews/focus-groups conducted in select locations (counties) in Appalachian Ohio.
+The study will combine longitudinal quantitative data with thicker descriptions gathered from nine semi-structured interviews/focus-groups conducted in select locations (counties) in Appalachian Ohio.
+Expected completion date is June 30, 2018, so watch this spoace!